Enhanced inference for distributions and quantiles of individual treatment effects in various experiments

-In Theorem \ref{thm:sing_interval_BB}, the confidence set for $n(c)$ in (b) can also be obtained by checking whether the confidence intervals for $\tau_{(k)}$s contain $c$; similar logic also holds for Theorems \ref{thm:treated} and \ref{thm:comb_all}.
-Below we give a different interpretation of the confidence intervals in Theorem \ref{thm:sing_interval_BB}(a), which also builds its connection to Theorem \ref{thm:treated} about inference for treatment effects on treated.
+From Theorem \ref{thm:sing_interval_BB}, we can also construct confidence set for $n(c)$ by checking whether the confidence intervals for $\tau_{(k)}$s contain $c$; this is equivalent to test inversion using the $p$-value in Theorem \ref{thm:BB_pval}.
+We will give a different interpretation of the confidence intervals in Theorem \ref{thm:sing_interval_BB} in the next subsection, which builds its connection to Theorem \ref{thm:treated} about effects on treated.